dfelinto/blender-manual/manual/video_editing/sequencer/strips/sound.rst

 Sound Strip
 ***********

-As well as images and movies the VSE can also edit audio tracks.
+As well as images and movies the Video Sequencer can also edit audio tracks.
 You can add Waveform Audio format ``WAV``, ``mp3`` and other audio formats files from your drive, or from sound encoded within a movie, and mix them using an F-curve as a volume control.